moinwiki/moin/docs/admin/configure.rst

 Storage
 =======
-MoinMoin supports storage backends for different ways of storing wiki items.
+MoinMoin supports storage backends as different ways of storing wiki items.

 Setup of storage is rather complex and layered, involving:

 * a router middleware that dispatches parts of the namespace to the respective backend
-* ACL checking middlewares that make sure nobody accesses something he is not authorized to access
+* ACL checking middlewares that make sure nobody accesses something he/she is not authorized to access
 * Indexing mixin that indexes some data automatically on commit, so items can be selected / retrieved faster.